gem5bootcamp/lps2024/slides/02-Using-gem5/08-accelerating-simulation.md

 ./01-annotate-this
 ```

-We should now see without any errors.
+We should now see this without any errors:

 ```console
 This will be output to standard out